WyrdNexus/winvagary/README.md

 # Vagrant FullAuto Laravel Dev Environment
 Uses ./config.yml to configure and deploy a local VM for development.
-Note the config defines two crical properties:
+Note the config defines two critical properties:
 * project: `project_name`
 * projects_dir: `C:/dev/Projects`

-Launch will look for a .env file in `C:/dev/Projects/project_name.env` from which to load all relevant configuration details.
+Launch will look for a .env file in `C:/dev/Projects/project_name/.env` from which to load all relevant configuration details.
 A sample is included here at `./.env-example`.

 ## Requirements